• There are no suggestions because the search field is empty.

 Atlassian’s Jira documentation includes details on which workflow properties can be defined.

-Start Making Workflows Work for You
+Start Making Jira Workflows Work for You